Big Joe

 Lower maintenance costs compared to internal combustion forklifts

-Class II: Electric Motor Narrow Aisle Forklifts
+Class II: Electric Motor Narrow Aisle Forklift

 Description: These forklifts are designed for use in tight spaces, such as narrow aisles in warehouses.
 They often have a stand-up rider configuration and specialized reach mechanisms.